Planned Giving & Bequests

 Leaving a Lasting Legacy

 After considering the needs of your family, you may wish to leave all, or a portion, of your estate to one or more ministries of Bethel Lutheran Church.
-By contributing to Bethel, we have an opportunity to serve people in ways which we as individuals could never accomplish alone.
-Even small bequests are appreciated – just look what our Lord did with the loaves and fishes!
+By contributing to Bethel, we have an opportunity to serve people in ways that we as individuals could never accomplish alone.
+Even small bequests are appreciated – just look at what our Lord did with the loaves and fishes!